Talented social media naturals are still rare.

 Here’s how to define social media naturals:

 Sure, most online influencers are also social media naturals — but not all of them.
-Influencers are influential online not because of their capability for social interaction but their ability to attract and entertain an audience.
+Influencers are influential online because of their capability for social interaction and their ability to attract and entertain an audience.

 Social media naturals don’t need large followings; they use social networks to connect deeply with other like-minded people around their passions and interests.